 Users of these expert-only data should be aware that the files are large and download times long.
 Use of the wget solution is recommended.
-Description of how to obtain the time series is found in section 1.2.

 We have changed the algorithm for calculating indexes 008 and 009 (i.e. heat-wave days and warm-wave days) and now release corrected versions of these indexes in the Klimaatlas, which are consistent with the calculations applied to DMI's climatological data.
 This means that both data and figures are updated.
 Compared to the updated numbers, the previous method resulted in too many days being counted by several in the mean, and up to 12 days in some models.